MichaelNasello/nnFromScratch/README.md

 training Neural Network models from scratch.
 No TensorFlow or PyTorch.
 Just old-fashioned Python and its computing library, NumPy.

+To demonstrate a fundamental understanding of Neural Networks and their complex intricacies, I built custom implementations for many common techniques and structures.
+Written is code for trainable parameters, model layers, optimizers, loss functions, and other needed infrastructure.
+Using this package, one can build Neural Networks and achieve convergence on a variety of Machine Learning problems.

+More work will be done to improve convergence during training and to support other layers, optimizers, loss functions, etc.

 If you have any comments, questions, or concerns, I would love to hear from you \
 (e: mlnasell@uwaterloo.ca).